RuiRomano/pbip-demo-agentic-mcp/.kb/templateReport/instructions.md

     |   |   |   ├── /visuals
     |   |   |   |   ├── /[visualName] # Folder for each visual, inside the mainPage there are many visuals
     |   |   |   |   |   ├── visual.json # The visual.json that should be edited to reference the semantic model fields
+    ```

 ## Changes to apply to each visual

-- ONLY CHANGE the following visuals:
+ONLY CHANGE the following visuals:

 - **topCard**

   - add all the main semantic model measures to it to the max of 4 measures
-  - Add the `visual.query.queryState.Data.projections` fields for each of the measures

-  Example of the JSON to include:
+  Example of the JSON to modify:

   ```json
   {